jjhelmus/nmrglue/doc/source/tutorial.rst

     (332, 1500)

-Not all NMR files formats contain all the information necessary to determind uniquely all of the universal dictionary parameters.
-In these cases the dictionary will be filled with generic values (999.99, "X", "Y", etc) and should be updated by the user with the correct values.
+Not all NMR files formats contain all the information necessary to determine uniquely all of the universal dictionary parameters.
+In these cases, the dictionary will be filled with generic values (999.99, "X", "Y", etc) and should be updated by the user with the correct values.
 In converting to a 'universal' dictionary we have sacrificed additional information about the data which was contained in the original file in order to provide a common description of NMR data.
-Despite the universal dictionaries limited information, together with the data array it is sufficient for most NMR tasks.
-We will see later that the universal dictionary allows for conversions between file formats.
+Despite the universal dictionary's limited information, together with the data array, it is sufficient for most NMR tasks.
+We will later see that the universal dictionary allows for conversions between file formats.